-This discovery is largely due to the efforts of Edwin Hubble.
-Using the world’s largest telescope, which is located at Mt.
-Wilson in California, he showed that the distant galaxies all appeared to be receding from us.
-What’s more, these far flung galaxies were traveling away from us at speeds proportional to their distances — Enter Lemaître — Lemaître used these findings to draw attention to his earlier paper, in which he explained the relationship between the distance of a galaxy and the recession velocity of that same galaxy.
-By putting together Hubble’s observations with Lemaître’s paper, a majority of astronomers became convinced that the universe was indeed expanding.
-This revolutionized the study of cosmology.
+Lemaître used these findings to draw attention to his earlier paper, in which he explained the relationship between the distance of a galaxy and the recession velocity of that same galaxy.
+By putting together Hubble’s observations with Lemaître’s paper, a majority of astronomers became convinced that the universe was, indeed, expanding.

 Why was this find so notable?
-Shortly after this discovery, Lemaître reasoned that traveling back in time should lead to an epoch in which all the matter in the universe was packed together in an extremely dense state – a primeval atom.
+Shortly after this discovery, Lemaître reasoned that traveling back in time should lead to an epoch in which all the matter in the universe was packed together in an extremely dense state, which is known as a kind of primeval atom.
 And this was the birth of Big Bang cosmology.

 Before the Big Bang:

-Cosmologists have come up with several possible speculations as to what existed before the big bang (if anything).
+Cosmologists have come up with several possible speculations as to what existed before the big bang (if anything existed at all).
 If these seem rather presumptuous, it’s because they are.

 But as I said, there is no ultimate contender, so let’s leave that for a moment and take a look at what we *do* know.

 10^ -43 seconds: this is the Planck era, the earliest known meaningful time.